 The main symptoms of coronavirus infection are fever and high temperature, a new, continuous dry cough and/or loss or change to the sense of smell or taste.
 Other less common symptoms include aches and pains, nasal congestion, headache, tiredness and fatigue.
 Symptoms begin gradually and are usually mild.
 Most people (about 80%) recover from the disease without needing special treatment.
 A small percentage can become seriously ill and develop difficulty breathing.
 This is particularly dangerous for people with weakened immune systems, for older people, and for those with long-term conditions such as diabetes, cancer and chronic lung disease.
 Some domiciliary care service users will clearly be vulnerable to being seriously ill if they are infected by the virus.

 Infection Control and Prevention Procedures

-Key 2 Care Ltd believes that general adherence to high standards of infection prevention and control is the best way to prevent the person-to-person spread of pathogens such as coronavirus and maximise the safely of staff, service users and their families.
+Key2 Care Ltd believes that general adherence to high standards of infection prevention and control is the best way to prevent the person-to-person spread of pathogens such as coronavirus and maximise the safely of staff, service users and their families.
 To achieve this Key 2 Care’s infection control policies and procedures will be implemented in full, especially those related to effective hand hygiene, sanitisation and environmental cleaning.
 Care managers and supervisory staff should make sure that people:·

-• cover their mouth and nose with a tissue or their sleeve (not their hands) when they cough or sneeze·
+Cover their mouth and nose with a tissue or their sleeve (not their hands) when they cough or sneeze·

-• put used tissues in the bin immediately·
+Put used tissues in the bin immediately·

-• wash their hands with soap and water regularly for 20 seconds and use hand sanitiser gel (at least 60% alcohol) if soap and water are not available·
+Wash their hands with soap and water regularly for 20 seconds and use hand sanitiser gel (at least 60% alcohol) if soap and water are not available·

-• try to avoid close contact with people who are unwell·
+Try to avoid close contact with people who are unwell·

-• avoid touching their eyes, nose, and mouth with unwashed hands
+Avoid touching their eyes, nose, and mouth with unwashedhands·

-• wear face coverings in enclosed situations particularly where two metre physical distancing is difficult to maintain and where the regulations make their wearing compulsory·
+Wear face coverings in enclosed situations particularly where two metre physical distancing is difficult to maintain and where the regulations make their wearing compulsory·

-• clean and disinfect frequently touched objects and surfaces.
+Clean and disinfect frequently touched objects and surfaces.

 Disposable gloves and aprons are “single-use” only and should be disposed of after every episode of care.
 Hands should be washed or sanitised after PPE removal.
 Masks and face protection may be worn on a “continuous” or “sessional” basis between breaks.
 Masks need not be changed between clients unless they are soiled or damaged, or after caring for a person with symptoms or a positive Covid diagnosis.
 They should be changed at breaks for the next duty period.
 Once masks are discarded they should never be reused.

 Staff should comply fully with hand sanitisation policies and procedures.
 Managers will ensure that policies are supported by the provision of appropriate resources such as hand sanitiser gels that contain at least 60% alcohol for home care staff.
 The advice should be passed on to service users.
 It is important that care staff adhere to high standards of infection control practice while in services users’ homes and that they ask service use users to do so too.
 Regular cleaning of frequently touched hard surfaces with a suitable disinfectant and cleanser should be carried out.
 Key 2 Care Ltd will comply fully with all existing infection control and prevention guidance, the Health and Social Care Act 2008: Code of Practice on the Prevention and Control of Infections

 Workplace “Covid-secure” Measures

-• reviewing and updating workplace risk assessments·
+Reviewing and updating workplace risk assessments·

-• increasing the safety of offices by rearranging desks and workstations, installing shields and adjusting office processes to enable staff to maintain a safe working distance of two metres between each other wherever possible·
+Increasing the safety of offices by rearranging desks and workstations, installing shields and adjusting office processes to enable staff to maintain a safe working distance of two metres between each other wherever possible·

-• allocating maximum occupancy limits to office areas·
+Allocating maximum occupancy limits to office areas·

-• increasing workplace cleaning and ventilation·
+Increasing workplace cleaning and ventilation·

-• ensuring the provision of hand hygiene resources, including supplies of soaps and paper towels in toilets, sensor tap and toilet flushing systems, and the provision of hand sanitisers where needed·
+Ensuring the provision of hand hygiene resources, including supplies of soaps and paper towels in toilets, sensor tap and toilet flushing systems, and the provision of hand sanitisers where needed·

-• creating “one-way” routes in corridors and limiting numbers of people using toilets or rest rooms·
+Creating “one-way” routes in corridors and limiting numbers of people using toilets or rest rooms·

-• staggering office staff arrival and leaving times·
+Staggering office staff arrival and leaving times·

-• supporting office and care staff to “work from home” whereve rpossible, reducing any need to have to attend offices or community bases to a minimum·
+Supporting office and care staff to “work from home” whereve rpossible, reducing any need to have to attend offices or community bases to a minimum·

-• limiting “hot-desking” and the sharing of equipment·
+Limiting “hot-desking” and the sharing of equipment·

-• reducing the need for face-to-face meetings by using digital communication methods wherever possible·
+Reducing the need for face-to-face meetings by using digital communication methods wherever possible·

-• reorganising training and recruitment processes to reduce face-to-face elements to a minimum·
+Reorganising training and recruitment processes to reduce face-to-face elements to a minimum·

-• encouraging staff not to car share or use public transport at the current time·
+Encouraging staff not to car share or use public transport at the current time·

-• displaying appropriate Covid-19 safety signage.
+Displaying appropriate Covid-19 safety signage.

 Measures will be kept under review.